SC-100 Study Guide: Microsoft Cybersecurity Architect

 Prerequisites

-This is the first expert-level certification that Microsoft released in Security, Compliance, and Identity portfolio.
+This is the first expert-level certification that Microsoft released in the Security, Compliance, and Identity portfolio.
 Expert-level certifications target higher-level skills than their associate/fundamental-level counterparts, which may focus on your ability to implement or configure various cloud services.
 This certification will focus on designing elements of a cybersecurity architecture and evaluating the tradeoffs between different solutions.

 As a prerequisite for this exam, you should already have advanced experience and knowledge in a wide range of security engineering areas including identity and access management, platform protection, security operations, securing data, and securing applications.